 Concurrent Input/Output.
 I/O can be performed in both overlapped (I/O proceed) and non-overlapped (I/O Wait) modes.
 All interrupts are automatically handled by the DOS executive.
+Concurrent I/O on multiple devices of the identical type is not supported; DOS handles I/O proceeds to multiple CRT's, for example, as I/O Wait's.

-Logical To Physical Device Independence.
+Logical to Physical Device Independence.
 The user may, with minimum constraints, transfer logical control from one physical device to another without modifying his program.
 Up to 16 user logical units (files) may be open at any one time.
-The number of logical units available on a system can be established at System Generation time.
+The number of logical units available on a system can be established at System Generation (SYSGEN) time.